Sarayu99/Organizational_Identification/README.md

 The input email data are first cleaned and processed, following which training of GloVe and fine-tuning of Mittens is conducted.

-*Note: All file names, as well as input and output file paths have been modified to protect the data use agreements*
+*Note: All file names, as well as input and output file paths have been modified to protect the data use agreements.*

 **Main Folders**
 ----